 The first source, Gravelly Pond (MassDEP Source ID# 3166000- 01S), is a surface water reservoir, which is located off Chebacco Road in Hamilton.
-Last year, it provided approximately 49.4 percent of Manchester's drinking water.
+In the year 2020 Gravelly Pond provided approximately 62 percent of Manchester's drinking water - or 142.162 million gallons.
 The reservoir has a surface area of 49 acres and a capacity of over 360 million gallons when full.
 The pond is fed by rainfall, runoff from the surrounding area, and groundwater springs.
-The pond's watershed, or area that drains into the pond, is relatively small and the ability of the pond to recharge or fill back up, is limited.
+The pond's watershed, or area that drains into the pond, is relatively small and the ability of the pond to recharge or fill back up is limited.

 The second source is the Lincoln Street Well (MassDEP Source ID# 3166000-01G).
 This is a 58-foot-deep, 500 GPM, gravel packed well which is located next to the Manchester/Essex Regional Junior/ Senior High School on Lincoln Street in Manchester.
 Groundwater is pumped from a sand and gravel deposit that underlies the area.
-Last year the Lincoln Street Well provided approximately 50.6 percent of Manchester's drinking water.
+In the year 2020 the Lincoln Street Well provided approximately 38 percent of Manchester's drinking water - or 87.006 million gallons.

 To supplement the Gravelly Pond supply and in aiding with watershed recharge, the Town pumps water from the Round Pond Well (MassDEP Source ID# 3166000-02G) which is located along Chebacco Road in Hamilton into Gravelly Pond.
-A total of 13.616 million gallons were transferred in 2019.
+A total of 37.583 million gallons were transferred in 2020.